 Pink Chalk Fabrics is your online source for modern quilting cottons and sewing patterns., Cloth, Pattern + Tool for Modern Sewists Knitting Crochet Sewing Crafts Patterns and Ideas! - the purl bee Textile Designers: 10 Women to Watch - Shopping Guide Over the last few years, there have been some obvious standouts in the world of contemporary textile design.
 People like Amy Butler, Lotta Jansdotter, and Natalie Chanin have garnered well-deserved attention for their fresh signature styles, while paving the way for other talented women to make an impact in the industry.
 Here are ten whose work merits a closer look.
 Erin Flett Erin lives and works in Maine, where she has a family and two young daughters.
 Her pillows have a hand-drawn, slightly imperfect appearance, as they're handmade from vintage reproduction bark cloth printed with water-based inks.
 Kerry Cassill From her headquarters in Laguna Beach, California, Kerry Cassill creates cotton fabric collections (for body and home) inspired by traditional Indian block prints and the vibrant colors of impressionist painters.
 Katy Chan and Hilary Dennis of Schoolyard Studio Based out of Toronto, Schoolyard Studio sells a mix of kitchen textiles, wearable stuff, and stationery.

 FreeSpirit fabric designers Anna Maria Horner grew up in a house full of her dad's paintings and with a closet full of her mom's handi-work.
 As a kid in the 70's, she passed up the $1.79 Barbie dresses in Service Merchandise, opting instead to create designs from her mother's fabric scraps....an artist was born.
 After graduating with an honors fine arts degree in drawing, Anna Maria opened Handmaiden, a clothing and housewares boutique.
 This store served as homebase for all her fashion and design interests.
-Here, she also began a line of highly sought after handbags, intricately fashioned from an array of materials, that made their way onto Hollywood's red carpet.
-Anna Maria has also been exhibiting paintings in galleries throughout her whole adult life.
+Whether its a cleverly witty birthday card, a ceramic dinnerware collection or a luscious designer textile, Anna Maria's goal is simple: "Create designs that make the consumer feel alive and well".

-A Thing Of Beauty in the Pennsylvania Dutch Country Amish women of the Pennsylvania Dutch Country have been creating exquisite Amish quilts since the mid-1800′s (and some believe even earlier).
-Amish quilts are an expressionof frugality.
-They not only serve a practical, functional purpose, but serve as a form of entertainment as well.
-Many times groups of Amish and Mennonite women gather for a quilting bee.
 How do you Design Fabric? - Portabellopixie I am asked certain questions so frequently and I try my hardest to be helpful and answer all questions that come my way.
 To help facilitate a bit, I've created a FAQ's section where I can navigate people to and give a little more in depth answer easier.
 (That way we get to chat a bit more!)
 How to get started designing fabric is something that people are so incredibly interested in.
-Some people are wanting to design themselves, some are just curious about the medium they love!
 If you are interested in designing fabric, here are a few pointers.
 Give it a try and play with it a bit to see if it is for you, it is really hard work and not quite as glamorous as it may seem. ;) Every designer creates their artwork differently.
 If you are curious about the process, it is very long!
 Initial artwork.